This action does nothing. It fits into most action slots and acts as a way to disable the effects of the other actions that go in those slots.

 This is a newer version of LegacyTracer with more features, like being able to make the opacity of the trail be based on the movement speed of the particle.

-Simulates an interaction with water, allowing effects to create ripples in nearby water.
+Defines a simulated interaction with water, allowing effects to create ripples in nearby water.
 The interaction basically pushes water in a shape controlled by a texture down to a given depth and holds it there for a duration before releasing it.

 Some models only work properly with this action and not with the Model action for some unknown reason.
 A good example of this is the Carian greatsword model in Elden Ring (88300), which gets horribly stretched and distorted when used with the other action, but it works fine with this one.